awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_ExportQueryResults.md

-# Add Query to Dashboard or Export Query Results<a name="CWL_ExportQueryResults"></a>
+# Add query to dashboard or export query results<a name="CWL_ExportQueryResults"></a>

 After you run a query, you can add the query to a CloudWatch dashboard or copy the results to the clipboard\.

 Queries added to dashboards run every time you load the dashboard and every time that the dashboard refreshes\.
-These queries count toward your limit of four concurrent CloudWatch Logs Insights queries\.
+These queries count toward your limit of 10 concurrent CloudWatch Logs Insights queries\.

 **To add query results to a dashboard**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. In the navigation pane, choose **Insights**\.
+1. In the navigation pane, choose **Logs**, and then choose **Logs Insights**\.

 1. Choose one or more log groups and run a query\.